NurvX/rigour/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/ctrlsam/rigour?style=flat-square)](https://github.com/ctrlsam/rigour/issues)
 [![GitHub Stars](https://img.shields.io/github/stars/ctrlsam/rigour?style=flat-square)](https://github.com/ctrlsam/rigour)

 Rigour is a comprehensive Internet of Things (IoT) scanning tool designed to discover, analyze, and report on devices connected to the internet.
 Rigour performs large-scale network scans to identify active hosts, retrieve service banners, and detect potential vulnerabilities.
-Rigour was inspired by [Shodan.io](https://www.shodan.io/), a popular IoT search engine.
-If you find this project useful, please consider starring the repository!
+Rigour was inspired by Shodan.io, a popular IoT search engine.
+If you find this project useful, please consider starring the repository.

 > [!WARNING]
 > Rigour is intended for ethical use only.
 Always obtain permission before scanning networks and devices that you do not own.
 Use this tool responsibly and in compliance with all applicable laws and regulations.

 ## Get Started